1 9 7 9 – 1 9 8 6 (Canada)

 The situations, topics and dialogue were vetted in workshops involving the young actors in the interest of constructing valid actions and responses for the characters, and ensuring the series remain youth-centred.

-As the actors grew into their roles over the first three series, and as new characters were added, a naturalistic acting style prevailed.
+As the actors grew into their roles over the three series, and as new characters were added, a naturalistic acting style prevailed.
 If the acting at times appears untutored to some viewers, it remains closer to the look and speech of everyday youths than those of precocious kids and teens common to Hollywood film and television sitcoms.

 From The Kids of Degrassi Street to Degrassi High, various schools serve as the essential narrative settings, though the dramatic situations mostly pivot on action that occurs outside the classroom: in the corridors, around lockers and yards, to and from school, at dances and other activities, in and around latch-key homes with parents usually absent or at the edge of these situations.